EternityForest/EmberOS/README.md

 It is not really recommended that you use tools like dist-upgrade to move between releases.
 Although it is based on standard Raspi OS, the sketch partition feature makes it much easier toi fresh reinstall, and copy over all sketch partition contents,

-*Important: If you ever update the kernel on very old versions, you have to run* `mkinitramfs -o /boot/initramfs-emberos.gz` *Also Important: There are no auto-updates, as they can cause stability issues, some applicatins may need to set that up.
+*Also Important: There are no auto-updates, as they can cause stability issues, some applications may need to set that up.

 See [Here](EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-doc/README.md) for info on how to do common stuff.

+## MAX and Micro

+Micro will do 99% of what MAX will, but fits on an 8GB card, whereas MAX requires a 16GB card.
+The difference is that Micro does not include many of the larger GUI apps, nor does it include all the thousands of sound effects, music files, and other content in MAX.

+It still includes basically all headless functionality in MAX.

+If this will be a desktop-like machine, cyberdeck, Kodi box, etc, you probably want the full version.

+Otherwise, you may want Micro, for faster flashing, and to fit on cheaper SD cards.

 ### Goals